YoshithaRathnayake/ARDUINO-KNIGHT-RIDER-LIGHT/README.md

 # <div align="center"><b><i>KNIGHT RIDER LIGHT</i></b></div>

-This is the Knight Rider Light that I created using Arduino Uno Board as My first Arduino Project
+> This is the Knight Rider Light that I created using Arduino Uno Board.

+> This is My First Arduino Project.